How to Exfoliate Your Legs — Plus, Our Favorite Body ExfoliatorsMay 18, 2023

 After exfoliating, your body-care routine isn’t complete.
 Because exfoliating can be drying, you should always finish by applying a body lotion or cream.
 The best time to moisturize is immediately after exfoliating while your skin is still slightly damp from the shower.

-Now that you know the basics, find the best body scrub recommendations to give you soft, glowing skin ahead.
+Ahead, find the best body exfoliants and moisturizers to give you soft, glowing skin.

-This luxurious and rich body scrub gently exfoliates the skin without over-drying it.
+This luxurious and rich body scrub gently exfoliates the skin without over-drying.
 It’s formulated with apricot seed and aloe vera to smooth the skin’s surface so it feels silky soft, baby smooth and prepped for the rest of your routine.

 Instantly energize your skin with this coffee scrub with grounds sourced directly from Kona Coast, Hawaii.
 Although it’s suitable for your face, there’s no reason you can’t use it on your body as an exfoliating scrub.
 It buffs away dirt, oil and impurities to awaken and smooth the skin.